 - Measure and improve.
 Tribal Habits includes built-in analytics around topic improvements, new topic developments and best practice benchmarks for topic creation.
 Topic updates are easy and instant.

 Tribal Habits is like having an entire ‘knowledge sharing department in a box’.
 So what are you waiting for?
 Sign up for your free Tribal Habits portal now and start a pilot knowledge sharing experience with your staff in just minutes.
-With flexible, low-cost plans and a range of initial content to further accelerate your implementation, Tribal Habits is the perfect partner for professional services firms.
+With flexible, low-cost plans and a range of initial content to further accelerate your implementation, Tribal Habits is the perfect partner for organisations which needs to make knowledge a strategic asset.